 Have you ever left something unsaid or lost an opportunity to tell someone how you really felt?
 Or maybe it was it too difficult to tell someone how you really felt.
 We’ve all been there.

-A powerful tool that can help ease your pent-up anger, pain, or frustration is simply writing a letter to yourself as a form of self care.
+A powerful tool that can help ease your pent-up anger, pain, or frustration is simply writing a self care letter.
 You can write a letter that you never send, rip into shreds, or even burn after writing it.
 Therapeutic letter writing can be helpful for oh so many reasons.

 The process of writing is quite different from thinking or talking.
 It’s a slower process, that allows you to engage your emotions as you think through and helps you bring together your thoughts.
 It’s especially cathartic because it allows you to share without any inhibitions, how you truly feel about someone or a situation.

 For example, writing a letter to your ex-partner who might have hurt you, you might write: “You ended our relationship in the worst way possible.
 How could you just drop out of my life, with no explanation, leaving me to guess what went wrong?
 I know that I deserved better than that, so what you did is a reflection of you, and your cowardice, not a reflection of me.
 I am happier and better off without you.”